Top

 Visitor V

 British Jewish artist David Breuer-Weil’s new installation, featuring two resin-bronze feet sticking upwards out of the ground, explores the theme of ‘outsiders’.
-Located opposite the Dorchester Hotel on Park Lane, Visitor V represents a person ‘crash-landed’, having arrived from a distant land with another culture.
-This follows his 2023 sculpture SISTER, in tribute to his sibling, as well as being a sister piece to the artist’s similar pieces in Jerusalem.
+Located opposite the Dorchester Hotel on Park Lane, Visitor V represents a person ‘crash-landed’, having arrived from a distant land and culture.
+This follows his 2023 sculpture SISTER, in tribute to his sibling.
 Read more about SISTER on the JR blog.

 Until December